 The temperatures are dropping and your pond is covered in a beautiful icy glaze.
-You no longer have to worry about algae creeping into your serene pondscape, and your fish are nestled in for a nice winter’s nap.
+Your fish are nestled in for a nice winter’s nap.

 But your pond ecosystem still needs a little help to make it through the subfreezing weather.

 You need to consider two critical factors when preparing your pond for winter:

 2. Keeping your fish happy and healthy